minprog/programming-1/info/20 Components.md

 You are required to have studied the following components for these exams:

-* Problem sets 0 through 5, inclusive, including all specification texts and walkthroughs belonging to these problem sets.
+* All problem sets, inclusive, including all specification texts and walkthroughs belonging to these problem sets.
-* Lectures 0 (Wednesday) through lecture 5 (Wednesday), inclusive.
+* Lectures 0 (Wednesday) through lecture 4 (Wednesday).
-* Sections 0 through 6, inclusive.
+* Sections 1, 2 and 3.